Tuesday, April 26, 2016

 Input & Outputs

 Visually, Mouse Trap looks like an 8-bit platformer but with the ST's extra pixels and colours.
 It's kinda weird and features the oddest sprites: check out the old man with the big nose who appears on level two!!
-A weird-looking game with sprites that are either excellent or just plain crud: like the floating skulls which use an awful design.
+A weird-looking game with sprites that are either excellent or just plain crud: like the floating skulls which are awful.
 Yet somehow it works.

 Music is eerily enjoyable but will get annoying, so press M to turn it off when your ears begin to bleed.